pharaox/travelers/README.md

 The logic to handle any of the above events is always the same, and it does approximately the following:

-* If the character is not at home, and their saved location is the same (or not yet available), start new travel to home (unless already traveling to home).
+* If the character is not at home, and their saved location is the same (or not yet available), start new travel home (unless already traveling home).
-* If the character is at home, and their saved location is different, return them to that location and start new travel to home (unless already traveling to home).
+* If the character is at home, and their saved location is different, return them to that location and start new travel home (unless already traveling home).
 * If the character is not at home, and their saved location is different, just return them to that location.
 Either they are already at home and were teleported to the wrong place (yes, vanilla does this sometimes), or they are not and will be sent traveling to home by another event.

 There are some exceptions to the above to adjust for specific cases.
 Also, sometimes lieges notify their courtiers and courtiers notify their lieges about events that happened to them (via the custom on_actions `on_liege_event` and `on_courtier_event`), to ensure that everyone is notified and that liege events always precede courtier events so courtiers may join their liege's entourage.